Using Microsoft Intune to safeguard Windows: Associate certain file types to open in Notepad

 Convert to Base64

-In order to be able to use this xml file with Microsoft Intune, you will need to convert it into Base64 format.
-You can do that with your favorite online converter.
-I used this one: Convert XML to Base64 – Online XML Tools
+To utilize this XML file with Microsoft Intune, it must be converted into Base64 format.
+You can achieve this using your preferred online converter.
+For instance, I used the following tool: Convert XML to Base64 – Online XML Tools

 The output will be something similar to below: